MaterializeThoughts/fi7note-privacy/index.md

 Because workout entries and related notes may reveal fitness- or health-related information, some jurisdictions may treat parts of this information as sensitive or special-category personal data.

+This workout content is used for the app functionality you choose to use.
+It is not sent to Firebase / Google Analytics.

 ### 5.2 Data created or stored by the app on your device

 This may include:

 - structured workout records derived from your text input,
 - exercise mappings and related review data,
 - app settings,